BeautifulTrouble/solutions.thischangeseverything.org/_solutions/maximum-wage.md

 ---
 id: a16E0000002QIjT
 title: "Maximum wage"
-short_write_up: "<p>A maximum wage is effectively a 100% tax on all income above a certain amount.
-This is far from a novel idea, having been instituted or proposed using a range of mechanisms and in contexts as diverse as revolutionary Russia and WWII wartime USA.
-One proposal circulating in the US in recent years is to levy a 100% income tax rate on incomes that exceed a ratio of the federal minimum wage.
+short_write_up: "<p>A maximum wage is effectively a 100 percent tax on all income above a certain amount.
+This is far from a novel idea, having been instituted or proposed using a range of mechanisms and in contexts as diverse as revolutionary Russia and WWII wartime US.
+One proposal circulating in the US in recent years is to levy a 100 percent income tax rate on incomes that exceed a ratio of the federal minimum wage.
 So if the minimum wage is $10 an hour, a maximum wage could be tied to, say, 50 times the minimum wage.
-In this scenario, all income above $1.04 million per year, would be taxed at 100%.
+In this scenario, all income above $1.04 million per year, would be taxed at 100 percent.
 Effectively, no one would make more than a million dollars per year.
 Who needs more than that anyway?</p>"
 where: ""
 when: ""
 who: ""